Getting ready to leave university?

 If you have resources you no longer want or need, consider donating to the #GreatHiveBookRescue.
 Further details will be made available via library services.

-Make sure your contact details are up to date under the ‘personal details’ section on Sole.
+Make sure your contact details are up to date under the ‘personal details’ section on SOLE.

 Details about graduation and graduate destinations will be sent to you after you complete your studies, so it is important we can keep in touch with you.
 You can find out further information about graduation on the graduation website.

-Illustration of a green tick mark in a green box Download all the documents you wish to keep
+Download all the documents you wish to keep

-Illustration of a green tick mark in a green box Print or save a copy of your award confirmation letter
+Print or save a copy of your award confirmation letter

-You will find your award confirmation letter on your Sole page.
+You will find your award confirmation letter on your SOLE page.

-Illustration of a green tick mark in a green box Request a copy of your interim transcript if you need one
+Request a copy of your interim transcript if you need one

 You may need an interim transcript for admission to further study or as required evidence for employment.
 To do this, please visit the Replacement Documents Service.